-3. Assistant Headteacher - Learning Support and SENCO
+3. Assistant Headteacher - Learning Support

-- 3.1 The postholder oversees the progress of students with special educational needs, language needs and social and emotional issues, through transition to post 16 and works to: - Inspire staff and students to hold an aspirational view of education and develop a cohesive whole school approach to providing high quality teaching and learning for all learners, ensuring accessibility. - Lead SEND policy and implementation across the whole school, with oversight of the provision to meet the needs of all students on the SEND register in the school. - Liaise with the Local Authority through special needs network meetings, forums and communications to ensure that the school is at the forefront of national and local developments in SEND policy. - Build on, and support, current initiatives to fully engage parents and carers and gain their support in the school's undertaking to establish purposeful and relevant learning for all students.
+- 3.1 The postholder has achieved the National Award for SEN Coordination and oversees the progress of students with special eduational needs, language needs and social and emotional issues, through transition to post 16 and works to: - Inspire staff and students to hold an aspirational view of education and develop a cohesive whole school approach to providing high quality teaching and learning for all learners, ensuring accessibility. - Lead SEND policy and implementation across the whole school, with oversight of the provision to meet the needs of all students on the SEND register in the school. - Liaise with the Local Authority through special needs network meetings, forums and communications to ensure that the school is at the forefront of national and local developments in SEND policy. - Build on, and support, current initiatives to fully engage parents and carers and gain their support in the school's undertaking to establish purposeful and relevant learning for all students.